antik9/OTUS_HOMEWORKS/HW_03_API/README.md

 ```
 ## Test

-To test application for correct work you should run test.py script.
+To test application for correct work you should run **test.py** script.
 Choose which command do you like more:
 ```
 python3 test.py
 pytest test.py
 ```
+When you run command application perform unit and functional test on api.py.